LeandroMedvedev/DatingApp/API/Steps/Section7.md

 ## Learning Goals

+Implement global error handling in both the API and the Angular Application.
+Also to have an understanding of:

+1. API Middleware
+2. Angular Interceptors
+3. Troubleshooting exceptions

 ### 75. Introduction

 Implement global error handling in both the API and the Angular application.
 Also to have an understanding of: